-I was born in Cameroon, a small African country in central Africa.
+I was born in Cameroon, a small African country in West/Central Africa.
 Growing up, I never really needed anything because my family was solidly middle class.

 We weren’t rich by any stretch of the imagination but we were certainly better off than a lot of people around us, as well as our extended family.
 So, for the first seven years of my life poverty was an abstract feeling that only applied to “others”.

 But my naïve illusion was very quickly shattered when my family immigrated to the United States.
 We were excited and full of hope, and that’s all we had and nothing else.

 For the first few years after we arrived, we moved around from apartment to apartment always sharing a space with another family.
 At one point we were seven people living together in a two-bedroom apartment.

 Even as a young child I understood clearly that we were poor.
 I never went to bed hungry, but I also never wore new clothes.
 My parent’s prayers were the things that we clung to for hope.

 We didn’t have anything to our name but an understanding that we were not granted the ability to come to this foreign country only to see us suffer.
 So, we went about our days working, stressing, praying, working, stressing, praying.